itpaulin/itpaulin/README.md

 ### Olá, meu nome é Paulo Ricardo e este é o meu perfil.🏝️

-- 🍺 I’m currently working on A4PM Analytics for Public Management
+- 💻I’m currently working on A4PM Analytics for Public Management.
+- 🏥 I'm in the team ESUSNG, a web software to public hospitals.
 - 🧑‍🎓 I’m studing at CEFET-RJ College
 - ⚡ I’m from Brasil but I speak english